DanielGallo/GivEnergy-Smart-Home-Display/ReadMe.md

    device running GivTCP.
 If this is on the same device as Home Assistant you can use `127.0.0.1`.
 Also set the port number, e.g. `1883`.
 This should detect all the different power and energy metrics provided by the GivEnergy inverter.
-5. In the `configuration.yaml` for Home Assistant, you will need to enable the Utility Meter (for defining your tariffs), and create some sensors that the Scriptable widget requires.
+5. In the `configuration.yaml` for Home Assistant, you will need to enable the Utility Meter (for defining your tariffs), and create some sensors that the web app requires.
 Here are the full contents of my `configuration.yaml` as an example.
 You will also need to change the peak and off-peak tariff rates in the code below.

 ```yaml